cozy/cozy-stack/.planning/phases/01-foundation/01-VALIDATION.md

 - Ship Phase 1 as green (functional + security criteria all satisfied) with this caveat captured in STATE.md as an open todo
 - OR fix the infrastructure race before merging Phase 1 — user's call

-**Verification after disposition:** once the harness bug is fixed, re-run `go test ./web/webdav/... -race -count=1 -timeout 5m` and flip `nyquist_compliant: true` + check the box above.
+**Verification after disposition:** once the harness bug is fixed, re-run `go test ./web/webdav/... -race -count=1 -timeout 5m`.
+This should return zero race reports with no further WebDAV-side changes.

+**Disposition taken (2026-04-05):** User decision at plan 01-09 checkpoint — **ship Phase 1 with an explicit caveat, defer race fix**.
+Rationale: the race is reproducible on `master` without any WebDAV code, its fix surface is entirely in non-webdav packages (`pkg/config/config`, `model/job`, `model/stack`, `tests/testutils`), and blocking Phase 1 merge on a pre-existing stack-wide bug would be scope creep.
+Phase 1 is marked `nyquist_compliant: true` with a caveat; the race is filed as a follow-up in STATE.md (provisional slot: `01.1-race-harness`, or pulled forward as a Phase 2 prerequisite — user will decide at phase transition).
+Preferred fix approaches, in decreasing order of locality: (a) add a `t.Cleanup` hook in `testutils.TestSetup` (or a new `testutils.NewSetup` teardown) that calls `stack.Shutdown` or equivalent to stop the antivirus scheduler goroutine before the next test mutates `config.*`; (b) wrap the `pkg/config/config` package globals (`config`, `fsURL`, etc.) in a `sync.RWMutex` so concurrent read/write is safe by construction; (c) make `memScheduler.StartScheduler` respect a per-test context so the goroutine exits with the test that started it.
+Option (a) is the smallest blast radius.